fuma-nama/discord-bot-template/README.md

 ### Database

-This project uses [Prisma ORM](https://www.prisma.io/), you may migrate to other ORMs such as Drizzle ORM if you wanted.
+This project uses [Drizzle ORM](https://orm.drizzle.team/) and [Vercel Postgres](https://vercel.com/docs/storage/vercel-postgres), you may migrate to other ORMs and database provider if you wanted.

 Push database changes: